College of Law

 Profile

 Doug Surtees joined the faculty in 2005.
 Prior to his appointment he taught at the College of Law as a sessional lecturer beginning in 1994.
-He held a term appointment to the College in 2002-2003.
-He has also taught as a sessional lecturer at the College of Agriculture, the College of Commerce (now Edwards School of Business) and SIAST Institute.
+He held a term appointment to the college in 2002-2003.
+He has also taught as a sessional lecturer at the College of Agriculture, the College of Commerce (now Edwards School of Business) and SIAST Institute (now Saskatchewan Polytechnic).
 Doug was Co-Director of the Public Legal Education Association of Saskatchewan (PLEA) from 1994-2005.
-Doug has acted as a labour adjudicator and an arbitrator.
+Doug has acted as an arbitrator, a labour adjudicator and an adjudicator under the former Foreign Worker Recruitment and Immigration Services Act.
 He is a certified mediator and holds a Professional teaching certificate as well as being a member of the Saskatchewan bar.
-He is a board member and past president of Easter Seals Canada, a board member and former president of the Saskatchewan Abilities Council, a board member and former president of PLEA.
+He is a board member and past president of Easter Seals Canada, a former president of the Saskatchewan Abilities Council, a board member and former president of PLEA.
 Previously Doug was a board member of the Saskatchewan Prevention Institute, and a board member and former chair of the Governance Committee of the Saskatoon Co-op.

 Courses Taught